Kudzu Root: Benefits, Uses, Nutrition & More

-From chia seeds to marshmallow root, functional foods are everywhere.
-With so many functional foods available, it is nearly impossible to know them all.
-In fact, even superfood connoisseurs don’t know all of the less-known wellness foods, including kudzu root.
+From calendula flowers to marshmallow roots, functional foods are everywhere.
+With so many functional foods available, it's nearly impossible to know them all.
+Even superfood connoisseurs don’t know all the lesser-known wellness foods, including kudzu root!

 That being said, if you’re a kudzu root novice, no need to fret, you’re in good company!
-Sure, we think it’s a must-know ingredient that may help support certain essential functions in your body.
-And after reading this article, you will be well on your way to being a kudzu root expert in no time.
+We think it’s a must-know ingredient that may help support certain essential functions in your body.
+And after reading this article, you might agree.
+Read on and you'll find that you're well on your way to being a kudzu root expert yourself...

 - Helping reduce alcohol dependence